-If your home is a modest-size, single-story tract home with standard, 8-foot ceilings, it’s an ideal candidate for vaulting a ceiling.
-Depending on how steep your roof pitch is, vaulting a 20-by-20-foot room creates a new ceiling that’s 11 to 12 feet high at its peak.
-The price isn’t low, though.
-You’ll pay $18,000 to $25,000.
+If your home is a modest-sized, single-story tract home with standard eight-foot ceilings, it's an ideal candidate for vaulting a ceiling.
+Depending on how steep your roof pitch is, vaulting a 20-foot-by-20-foot room creates a new ceiling that's 11 feet to 12 feet high at its peak.

-But that cost will transform your whole house, adding volume and lots of light at a fraction of the cost of adding square footage.
+This cost could transform your whole house by adding volume and lots of light at a fraction of the cost of adding square footage, which could cost about $65,000 for 300 square feet.

 Take a trip to your attic to look for the following: